 Without intervention things will get much worse.
 Projected growth in population and local development will only increase the pressure on this road.

-- reduce the impact of new infrastructure on the natural and built environment
+- deliver better environmental outcomes by reducing the impact of new infrastructure on the natural and built environment

 Project media files and documents

 The latest incident information for England's motorway and trunk routes provided by Highways England